 The Right to Build is designed to help self builders and custom builders overcome one of the biggest hurdles they face — finding a self build plot.

-The Right to Build, launched in 2016, is a piece of legislation that supports those who want to build their own homes, helping people get onto the housing ladder and create an individual home.
+Launched in 2016, Right to Build is a piece of legislation that supports those who want to build their own homes, helping people get onto the housing ladder and create an individual home.

 Prospective self builders are asked to log their desire to build their own home with their local authority via the Right to Build Register (more on this below).
 As part of this legislation, local authorities must ensure that they have sufficient plots available to meet the demand, and demonstrate that planning permission (or permission in principle) has been granted on these plots within three years.